tsackton/taelgar/Gazetteer/Greater Dunmar/Realms/Dunmar/Dunmar.md

 ## History

 Dunmar was founded in DR 1173, by a people from far to the east and south, who journeyed a long distance fleeing a great disruption in their homeland.
-Though the land they settled, what would become Dunmar, was ashy and cursed, a divine miracle healed the land for them to settle, and became the [[The Founding of Dunmar|founding myth]] of the realm.
+Though the land they settled, what would become Dunmar, was ashy and cursed, a divine miracle healed the land for them to settle, and became the [[Founding of Dunmar|founding myth]] of the realm.

 ### Aatmaji Dynasty
 DR 1173 - DR 1395